Q. Why did Cisco develop the Cisco Visual Networking Index

 Q. What is the future outlook for IP traffic growth based on the updated forecast?

-● Mobile data traffic will be over 12 percent of global IP traffic by 2018, growing from 3 percent of global IP traffic in 2013.
+● Mobile data traffic will represent 20 percent of global IP traffic by 2022, growing from 9 percent of global IP traffic in 2017.

 Q. How do you define your major application categories?

-A. The following major application categories and corresponding definitions are used within our Cisco VNI framework.
+A. The following major application categories and corresponding definitions are used within our Cisco VNI Forecast framework:

 ● Internet video to PC includes online video that is downloaded or streamed for viewing on a PC screen.
 It does not include P2P downloads or Internet delivery of video to a TV screen through a set-top box or equivalent device.
 Internet video viewed on PCs includes a growing volume of long-form commercial content, such as movies and TV episodes, as well as short-form content such as free user-generated clips.